 - I’m dying to know what happens next!

-With your help, I want to make these books the best they can be before I publish them at the end of 2020!
+With your help, I want to make these books the best they can be before I publish them!

 What if I have some bad news?

 Like that you think the story is boring, clichéd, and stupid?
 If it’s really that bad, this book may just not be for you, especially if you don’t usually read fantasy romance or reverse harem.

 But if you’ve noticed a major problem with the book and aren’t sure how to give me the disappointing news, here are some suggestions:

 - Soften the bad news with some good news

 - Avoid sounding like you’re critiquing the author personally (in other words, avoid saying “you”) — instead say something like “I prefer” or “I felt”